xMmAI/mai-collective/README.md

 ---

+## Who is this for?

+MAI is built for anyone who works with AI daily and wants more control, consistency, and capability than a standard chatbot gives them.

+**Developers and engineers** use it to investigate bugs systematically, review code before merging, plan features before building, write tests first, and automate repetitive tasks that would otherwise require re-explaining context every session.

+**Writers and content creators** use it to research topics before drafting, audit content for SEO and AI search visibility, strip AI-sounding language from drafts, stress-test arguments before publishing, and maintain a consistent voice across everything they produce.

+**Operations, product, and business professionals** use it to document processes, generate structured handoffs, turn meeting notes into tracked issues, and produce architecture diagrams without needing a designer.

+If you use AI regularly and find yourself re-explaining who you are, what you prefer, or how you want something done at the start of every session — MAI is for you.

+---

 ## What does it actually do?

 Without MAI, your AI assistant starts every session fresh.
 It does not know your name, your preferences, or how you like to work.